yowainwright/datastructures/README.md

 *Functional typed data structures offering clarity and simplicity.

-*\In an effort to get this ish, done, there may be a little bit of non-functional stuff.
+- **Functional:** In an effort to get this ish, done, there may be a little bit of non-functional stuff.

 ## Packages